 Now a days we are seeing more and more people waiting to get married until a little later.
 In fact, word on the street is that the median age of a first marriage is at its highest point ever: 28 years for women and 30 years for men.
-While you may feel the clock ticking as you approach the big 3-0, we want to take a look at the benefits of getting married in your 30s.
+While you may feel the clock ticking as you approach the big 3-0, we want to take a look at the benefits and perks of getting married in your 30s.

 You know who you are